morinted/plover_theory/sounds/beginning-d-b-and-l.md

 ### Initial L

-"L" is made on the left hand using `HR-`
+"L" is made on the left hand using `HR`

 {% stenodisplay labels="all" %}
 L